 It must be the first time in over 100 years that Watford did not make a programme available for a competitive fixture.
-Very few seemed to have survived the cull that presumably took place in the 50 or so hours between Pearson’s sacking and the fixture taking place.
-Below is the front cover which I found posted on Facebook but I don’t have a copy and have yet find any being sold on eBay.
+A person linked closely with club told me that only four copies survived the cull that took place in the 50 or so hours between Pearson’s sacking and the fixture taking place.
+Below is the front cover which I found posted on Facebook but I don’t have a copy and have yet to find one being sold on eBay.

 Sterling took the game away from the home side before half-time, firing in a rising shot to open the scoring before doubling the advantage by following up his own saved penalty – awarded for a foul on him by Will Hughes.